 #1: Like, Like, Like

 It’s likely (see what we did there?) that you already follow some of your favorite brands and retailers on social media.
-But if you don’t, now is good a time as any to start.
+But if you don’t, now is as good a time as any to start.

-Pro tip: Create a Twitter list just for retailers so you can quickly ID worthy deals throughout the holiday season and for Cyber Monday online shopping discounts.
+Pro tip: Create a Twitter list just for retailers so you can quickly ID worthy deals throughout the holiday season and for online shopping discounts.
 Be sure to purchase with purpose, though, instead of impulse buying.
 More tips on social media and your finances.

 #4: Use a Rewards Card

 If you’re not diligent, shopping deals and sales can put a dent in your budget.
 If you’ll be shopping online with a credit card or debit card, why not take the opportunity to earn some cash back?